 Although the plan for a helicopter flight to Everest Base Camp fell through, I got a reasonably close up look at Chomolungma (Goddess Mother in Tibetan) or Sagarmatha (Nepalese) via a sightseeing flight out of Kathmandu, Nepal on Yeti Airlines.

 As far as new products, I flew several flights on which the airline was introducing new aircraft models into service.
 The nicest of these flights was on a fairly recently introduced Qatar Airways A350-900 from Philadelphia to Doha, Qatar.

 In October, I was in business class Dallas to Los Angeles on the first flight of an American Airlines 787-900.

 The American 787-900 is the first time a US airline has employed an aircraft with international level premium economy seats.

 I flew the Thai A350-900 from Bangkok to Phuket during its first week in service.
-While the Qatar A350-900 and American 787-900 were both impressive, business class on the Thai A350-900 was sadly disappointing.
+While the Qatar A350-900 and American 787-900 were both impressive, the business class seat on the Thai A350-900 was sadly disappointing.

 Compare the pictures of the Thai A350-900 and the Qatar A350-900 and you will see what I mean.

 Flying some of the tried and true products was also worth it.